trent-fisher/zap_training_docs/src/crm/deals.md

 ### How Deals Are Created

 Deals are **automatically created** when:
-1. A lead reaches "Interested" status in the Leads module
+1. A lead reaches "Interested" status in the Leads page
 2. A contact exists for that lead
 3. The lead is saved with the new status